 It has been proposed that a more authentic name for this cover is the German schalldeckel, or sound cover.
-Historically the English seem to refer to them as dust covers when they are referred to at all, which is rarely, and Michael Cole has rooted this precedent in deeply with his authoritative book on The Pianoforte in the Classical Era.
-However, covering against dust, if intended, was an intent rarely if ever met, while modifying the sound and reducing action noise is something they can assertively all be said to do.
+Historically the English seem to refer to them as dust covers when they are referred to at all which is rarely, and Michael Cole has rooted this precedent in deeply with his authoritative book on The Pianoforte in the Classical Era.
+However, covering against dust, if intended, was an intent rarely if ever met, while modifying the sound is something they can assertively all be said to do.
 Even when our current sensibilities can no longer be assaulted by seeing mechanics in action, we can appreciate a mellow sound from the instrument.
 Restorations of period squares where we can find the brackets to hold a schalldeckel but where it has been discarded, are really not complete until we make a replacement and refit it.
-Early Broadwoods up to about 1800 are in thin unpainted spruce, and Longman & Broderip in spruce or pine covered in dark green silk.
-After 1800 Broadwood can be found with cream colored covers, sometime light green, and Clementi in green, both with gilt or gold leaf banding and decorative devices.
+Early Broadwoods up to about 1800 in thin unpainted spruce, and Longman & Broderip in spruce or pine and green silk.